 Does copyediting remove every single error?

-When copyediting, the editor focuses on many things – not just spelling, grammar and punctuation.
-They are still suggesting changes to your text that will enhance it.
+• Don’t assume that your copyeditor caught everything.
+It’s their job to focus on many things – not just spelling, grammar and punctuation.
+During their review, they are still suggesting changes to your text that will enhance it.
+Editing naturally introduces the risk of errors.

 Can you copyedit and proofread at the same time?